BallexBug/C-Learning-Journey/README.md

-# glowing-memory
+# C-Learning-Journey
 Here is my first repository!!
-I am learning C, and C++ may be the next.
+I am learning C so that I created this repo to record my process.